-16 Types of Crassula Plant Varieties with Names & Pictures
+16 Types of Crassula Varieties with Names and Pictures

 Crassula Varieties Collage

-Watering is key in the healthy growth of Crassula Succulents as overwatering can be fatal leading to rotting and death of the plant.
+Watering is key for a healthy Crassula Succulents as overwatering can be fatal leading to rotting and death of the plant.
 The best method of watering Crassula is the 'soak and dry' method which requires a thorough soaking of the soil followed by a drying out of the soil before the next watering.

 Crassulas are easily propagated from stem cuttings, leaf cuttings, offshots (plantlets) borne at the base of the mother plant and by germinating seeds.